Peakboard/peakboard.github.io/content/_data_sources/en-siemens-s7.md

   - /data_sources/21-en-siemens-s7.html
 ---

 Peakboard offers you several ways to process machine data, e.g. via a cloud-based IoT hub (such as from Azure or Google) or an MQTT server.
 The Siemens S7 data source allows you to connect the Peakboard Box directly to an S7 controller.
-In case the control network is separated from the "normal" business network in your respective environment, the box can get a second LAN port via USB, which is connected to the business network on one side (e.g. for SAP access) and to the S7 control network on the other side.

 ## Prerequisites